Saudi Arabia

 Saudi Arabia imports 144 billion US dollars worth of goods, mostly food, chemical products, and cars.
 Germany is its fourth biggest import partner after China, the US, and the UAE.
 Germany in turn imports petroleum, chemical products, and raw materials from Saudi Arabia.

-Saudi Arabia is trying to become less dependent on oil, it being the world’s largest oil exporter.
-A large part of the state’s income is generated from the oil business.
-This is another reason why Vision 2030 envisages a fundamental restructuring of the Saudi economy, transitioning from a rentier economy to a knowledge economy.
-In 2019, 1.5 percent of the shares in the state-owned oil company Saudi Aramco were sold for 25 billion US dollars.
-This is part of an investment strategy whose total volume is to amount to four trillion US dollars and is divided among several mega projects such as the new planned city NEOM in the northwest of the kingdom.
+As the world’s leading oil exporter, controlling 17% of global resources, Saudi Arabia is striving to become less dependent on oil.
+Much of the government’s revenue is generated by the oil sector.
+This is why “Vision 2030” envisages a fundamental restructuring of the Saudi economy: the transition from a rent-based to a knowledge-based economy.
+Within the framework of Vision 2030, megaprojects are to be implemented that will significantly influence life in the future through new, sustainable and efficient concepts.
+The focus is on investments in energy, mining, infrastructure and education.
+In 2019, 1.5% of shares in state-owned oil company Saudi Aramco are being sold for US$25 billion.
+This is part of an investment strategy with a total volume of four trillion US dollars spread over several megaprojects such as Neom, the new city planned in the northwest of the kingdom.

 The extent to which the planned projects can be completed on time is questionable.
 However, even a partial success would significantly change the Saudi economy.
 The numerous investment projects create a broad spectrum of trade and investment opportunities for companies with distinctive know-how in the respective industries.
 In early 2021, 20 special economic zones were announced for this purpose adding to the attraction of long-term foreign investments.